-The Company's Independent Registered Public Accounting Firm is PricewaterhouseCoopers LLP, Chartered Professional Accountants, Licensed Public Accountants, who have issued an independent auditor's report dated March 5, 2020 in respect of Denison's consolidated financial statements as at December 31, 2019 and 2018 for the years ended 2019 and 2018 and the effectiveness of the Company's internal control over financial reporting as at December 31, 2019.
-PwC has advised that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and Public Company Accounting Oversight Board Rule 3520 Auditor Independence.
+The Company's Independent Registered Public Accounting Firm is KPMG LLP, Chartered Professional Accountants, Licensed Public Accountants, who have issued an independent auditor's report dated March 4, 2021 in respect of Denison's consolidated financial statements as at December 31, 2020 for the year ended 2020 and the effectiveness of the Company's internal control over financial reporting as at December 31, 2020.
+KPMG has advised that it is independent with respect to the Company within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario and Public Company Accounting Oversight Board Rule 3520 Auditor Independence.